 The penalty for each of these offences is 40 pu.

-Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use.
-Affairs Victoria (CAV) enforces the SW Regulations.
-CAV can contact sex work Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. providers that breach the SW Regulations; CAV gives the providers an opportunity to rectify the breaches before further action is taken.
+Consumer Affairs Victoria (CAV) enforces the SW Regulations.
+CAV can contact sex work service providers that breach the SW Regulations; CAV gives the providers an opportunity to rectify the breaches before further action is taken.
 If you are contacted by CAV, phone a lawyer (see Chapter 2.4: Legal services that can help).

 More information about sex work and advertising is available at www.skls.org.au/sex-work-advertising.